Paying for College

 Madison College's cost per credit is one of the lowest among area colleges and two-year University of Wisconsin campuses.
-MATC students save an average of nearly $13,000 a year in tuition and fees.
+Madison College students save an average of nearly $13,000 a year in tuition and fees.

-Even with such affordable tuition costs, we know many students still need help to pay for college.
-Madison College has many financial resources to help you afford the quality education you want and deserve.
+Even with such affordable tuition costs, we know many students still need additional help.
+Madison College has many resources to help you afford the quality education you want and deserve.

 Tuition & Fees